sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/methods/passthrough.md

 title: "Passthrough"
 hidden: false
 ---
-Use the Passthrough method to grab a line or lines of text using an anchor, and return it directly.
+Use the Passthrough method to grab a line or lines of text using an anchor, and return the match or matches directly.
 This can be useful when you want to match using regular expressions, and you don’t want to take any additional steps after finding your matches.

 Examples
 ----

-The following example config uses regular expressions to grab a list of forms that are all identified by four digits (i.e., Form 1099) in a W-9 form.
+The following example config uses regular expressions to grab a list of forms that are all identified by four digits (i.e., "Form 1099") in a W-9 form.
 It defines a range to look in with  `start` and `stop` text.
 Since the data we were looking for is already matched by the anchor, we don't need a Method object.
 To ignore the Method object, we set the method id to  `"passthrough"`.

 ```json
 {